All Products

 Impact of overdue payments

-Your account is considered overdue when your available balance—including your Alibaba Cloud account balance and vouchers—is less than the amount due.
-Overdue payments affect your services as follows:
+An account is considered overdue when the available balance — including the Alibaba Cloud account balance and vouchers — falls below the amount due.

 Unsubscribing and refunds

-If you no longer need ACK, delete the cluster and its associated cloud resources to stop billing.
+To stop billing, delete the cluster and its associated cloud resources.

 • Cluster management fees: Not refunded (charged based on actual usage).